Home » By Course » Appetizers » Puff Pastry Christmas Tree

 Puff pastry Christmas tree is perfect for holiday parties, potlucks, or as an appetizer before Christmas dinner.
 Serve warm for the best texture and gooey cheese pull.
 Arrange on a festive platter as a centerpiece for an instant Christmas table highlight.
 For a fun touch, sprinkle herbs or finely grated Parmesan over the top just before serving.

-Add a side of fresh veggies, olives, or charcuterie to create a colorful, crowd-pleasing appetizer spread.
+Add a side of fresh veggies, olives, charcuterie, or a treat like maple Brussels sprouts with bacon to create a colorful, crowd-pleasing appetizer spread.
 We love serving this alongside a Christmas tree cheese platter.

 More Easy Holiday Appetizers To Try